Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-He was taking a real beating um as of late. i i ah I'm nervous for these really young kids right now and and some of the things that they're going to be exposed to and experience as they go through school.
+um He was taking a real beating um as of late. i i ah I'm nervous for these really young kids right now and and some of the things that they're going to be exposed to and experience as they go through school.
 So they got to have strong home lines, they got to have strong parents, they got to have strong community outside of school, and they got to know who they are.
-And I think that it's, you know, that's the the job of the educators is not to raise your kids, that's yes's your job.
-And, know you know, I think my daughter, she,
+And I think that it's, you know, that's the the job of the educators is not to raise your kids, that's that's your job.
+And, you know, I think my daughter, she,

 00:48:10